Here are three things:

 - My name is Paddington.
-Or Patricia, if you must use my old name.
+Or Patricia, if I'm wearing a dress.

 - (If you want to shorten it I do respond well to Padd!)

-- I particularly dislike it written down/in correspondence.
+- I particularly dislike 'Pat' written down/in correspondence.

 - Very occasionally, someone who has known me forever will call me 'Pat' face to face and I will not get annoyed as they have “infinite licence”.
 Don’t assume you have.